The Finance/Administration section deals with the MONEY and the PEOPLE

 Are you good with numbers and keeping track of receipts?

 Basic description: Provides accounting, time recording and cost analyses.

-The Finance/Administration Section Chief (FSC) is responsible for cost analysis, financial accounting, and general administration aspects of the incident.
-The FSC possesses sound financial knowledge.
-The FSC ensures fiscal organization, documents costs daily, meets fiscal restraints, and ties costs to funding sources.
+The Finance/Administration Section Manager (FSM) is responsible for cost analysis, financial accounting, and general administration aspects of the incident.
+The FSM possesses sound financial knowledge.
+The FSM ensures fiscal organization, documents costs daily, meets fiscal restraints, and ties costs to funding sources.
 Major attributes include:

 Developing incremental and total cost summaries.